(Instructor) Creating labs

 • To: When the schedule will end.

-• Pattern: The pattern must be typed in in this format x,-x.
-For example, if you want to be 3 Days on and 2 days off you would write it like this 3,-2.
+• Pattern: The pattern must be typed in the format x,-x.
+For example, if you want to be 3 Days on and 2 days off, you would write it like this: 3,-2.

-6. Add Schedule: Once you have chosen a schedule type and added the settings, you will click the blue Add Schedule button.
-That will bring you back to the main Instructor: Lab batch edit page.
-From there you will be able to see the listed Labs.
+4c.
+Add Schedule: Once you have chosen a schedule type and added the settings, click the blue Add Schedule button.
+This will bring you back to the main Instructor: Lab batch edit page.

-• Remove: This allows you to remove particular days from the schedule like holidays.
-9_23_listed_opps.png
+• Remove: This allows you to remove particular days from the schedule, such as holidays.

-7. Classes Tab: Select the class(es) that you would like to be able to sign up for these labs.
+6. Classes Tab: Select the class(es) that you would like to be able to sign up for these labs under Enabled.
+Check Add All Students if you would like to automatically add all the students for a class to the lab.

-8. Documents Tab: Select or upload any documents you would like included in the student's documentation.
-(Optional)
+8. Documents Tab: (Optional) Select or upload any documents you want included in the student's documentation.

 9. Click the blue Create Labs button when finished.